qrac/wp-ie-buster/readme.txt

 So I developed "WP IE Buster".
 Just by activating the plugin, users using IE 8 - 11 will see a popup prompting for Chrome download.

-UI is Microsoft 's Fabric style, wording is appealing to security.
+UI is Microsoft 's Fabric style.
 There is no close button.
 It is because you will not be able to continue browsing with browsers that are not recommended environment.

 We will deliver the right proposal to the IE user as politely as possible.